oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/client-side/entity-model.md

             });
     }
 ```

-It is the only case, when a model has to be created manually, over `new EntityModel(null, {type: '...'})`.
-Because it doe's not have an id yet and cannot be requested from registry.
-If an identifier of an entity (id and type)
+Once the model is saved, it gets the id and the entity type assigned, and can now be requested from registry.

-is known, the model have to be requested from the registry.
+If an identifier of an entity model (id and type) is known, the model have to be requested from the registry.
 An instance that going to use this model
 have to be provided to the registry as a applicant argument, to bind life cycle with a model.

 ### Update a model

 ```javascript
     var EntityModel = requirejs('oroentity/js/app/models/entity-model');